colleagues having discussion at round table

 Millennials and Gen Z view buzzwords and corporate jargon quite differently from older generations.
 They often feel confused and excluded by terms such as “blue-sky thinking” and “low-hanging fruit”.
 More than 60% of young workers say corporate lingo is similar to a foreign language.
 1 Often, this leads to misunderstandings during meetings when they have to look up terms or use confusing words.

-While a significant 67% of Gen Z and Millennials recognize that being fluent in workplace language could aid their career progression 1, they also express frustration with the overuse of certain buzzwords.
-Interestingly, these younger generations are injecting their own slang into the workplace, like “vibe,” “no cap” (meaning to tell the truth), and “bet”.
+While 67% of Gen Z and Millennials recognize that being fluent in workplace language could aid their career progression 1, they also express frustration with the overuse of certain buzzwords.
+Interestingly, these younger generations are injecting their own slang into the workplace, like “vibe,” “no cap” (meaning to tell the truth), and “bet.”

 With so many Gen Zers not knowing common corporate lingo, workplace communication has a generational disconnect.
-To bridge this gap, you’ll need an effective cross-generational communication strategy that incorporates traditional corporate speech with modern terminology.
+You’ll need an effective cross-generational communication strategy incorporating traditional corporate speech and modern terminology to bridge this gap.

 The 20 most used office jargon phrases